 3. Canonical Tags

 A canonical tag (rel=”canonical”) is a snippet of HTML code that identifies the master version URL to search engines.
-By using a canonical tag we are telling search engines that this is the “preferred” version of a webpage to prevent duplicate content issues.
+By using a canonical tag, we tell search engines that this is the “preferred” version of a web page to prevent duplicate content issues.

 Canonical Tag Code Sample

 - Always use the absolute URLs for your page to be interpreted correctly.